 Role at OhMyDog!
-When I started at Ohmydog!, the team immediately gave me a warm welkom and I immediately felt right at home.
-What I appreciate the most about Ohmydog! is that they approach dog training professionally, but without forgetting the central role of fun during the lessons.
-The exercises we give are also designed so as to give real-life value to the owners, instead of dry Obedience tricks.
+When I started at Ohmydog!, the team immediately gave me a warm welcome and I felt right at home from day 1.
+What I appreciate about Ohmydog! is their professional approach to dog training without forgetting the central role of fun during the lessons.
+The exercises we give are also designed so as to add real-life value for owners, instead of just dry Obedience.

 I hold a double role for OhMyDog!: Behaviour coach and Instructor.
 During lessons where I work as a coach, I help the owners 1 on 1.

-As instructor, I give, among other lesosns, the Obedience class, which I love to do!
+As instructor, I give, among other lessons, the Obedience class, which I love to do!
 During my lessons, I really focus on teaching relevant and value-adding exercises, and I make sure that the lessons are fun for the owners and the dogs.
-People have dogs for the pleasure aspects of it, and I want my lessons to reflect that.
+People have dogs for fun, and I want my lessons to reflect that.